pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

         observers: [
             PendoNavigationObserver()
         ],);

-    // Observes the GoRouter 3rd party routing final router = GoRouter(
-        observers: [PendoNavigationObserver()],
-        routes: [
-        ...
-    ]
-    )

     ```

-    When using GoRouter with nested routes, few additional steps are required to ensure accurate route tracking and proper element detection.
+    When using `GoRouter` with nested routes, few additional steps are required to ensure accurate route tracking and proper element detection.

-        - Each branch should include `PendoNavigationObserver()` in `observers` list
         - A static `NestedBranchesObserver()` should be created
         - `GoRouter` object should be added as listener to `NestedBranchesObserver()`, and removed on dispose